deepalchemist/crossview-semantic-alignment/README.md

     </tbody>
 </table>
 The url of the trained models are available in the table.
-We trained the model using the following configuration: 2 RTX 3090 GPUs with 24GB of memory each, a global batch size of 96, and 750K sampled (video, image) pairs.
+We trained the model using the following configuration: 2 RTX 3090 GPUs with 24GB of memory each, a global batch size of 96, and 750K sampled (video, image) trainset pairs.
 For the rest of the configuration, please refer to the training script.

 ## 4.Training